Beyond the Mammogram

 The Practice With a 1% Recall Rate

-A moderately sized breast imaging practice had built something genuinely ambitious: a breast excellence center designed around the patient experience.
+In 2013, a moderately sized breast imaging practice performing approximately 5,900 mammograms a year with a staff of eight interpreting physicians had built something genuinely ambitious: a breast excellence center designed around the patient experience.
 The premise was straightforward — when a patient came in for breast imaging, the facility would complete as much of the care pathway as possible during that visit.
 If a screening mammogram showed something requiring additional evaluation, the patient would not go home and wait for a callback.
 The workup would happen immediately.

 Additional imaging on the same visit.
 If findings were suspicious, rapid movement toward biopsy.
 Less waiting, less anxiety, more of the care continuum completed before the patient walked out the door.
 From a patient-care standpoint, the model was excellent.